-A donor situation that limits or directs the purpose for which a contribution may be used.
+A donor restriction that limits or directs the purpose for which a contribution may be used.

-- Regional/subregional earmarking: Broadly earmarked contributions towards a region (e.g. Africa) or subregion (e.g. West Africa) and towards Headquarters, Global Programmes and the Operational Reserve.
-Broadly earmarked contributions for supplementary programmes that cover more than one country, i.e. at subregional or regional level for a specific situation (e.g. Somalia situation).
+Earmarked contributions towards a region (e.g. Africa) or subregion (e.g. West Africa) and towards Headquarters, global programmes.
+Also includes contributions for a specific Pillar (e.g. Pillar 1 – Refugees) at the global, regional or subregional level ; contributions for supplementary programmes that cover more than one country, i.e. at subregional or regional level for a specific situation (e.g. Somalia situation) and

-- Country earmarking: Contributions that are earmarked for a specific country without any further limitations.
-Broadly earmarked contributions for supplementary programmes that cover only one country.
+Contributions that are earmarked for a specific country, location or population without any further limitations.
+Also includes Contributions for supplementary programmes that cover only one country.

 Legal provisions that deny the benefits of international protection to people who would otherwise satisfy the criteria for refugee status.
 In the 1951 Convention, the exclusion clauses are found in Articles 1D, 1E and 1F.
 These clauses apply to the following categories:

-• individuals who are receiving protection or assistance from UN agencies other than UNHCR;
+• individuals who are receiving protection or assistance from United Nations agencies other than UNHCR;

 • individuals who possess the rights and obligations attached to the possession of nationality of their country of residence;

-• individuals in respect of whom there are serious reasons for considering that they have committed a crime against peace, a war crime, a crime against humanity, a serious non-political crime, or acts contrary to the purposes and principles of the UN.TOP
+• individuals in respect of whom there are serious reasons for considering that they have committed a crime against peace, a war crime, a crime against humanity, a serious non-political crime, or acts contrary to the purposes and principles of the United Nations.TOP

 Executive Committee of the High Commissioner’s Programme (ExCom)

 The Committee charged with approving UNHCR’s assistance programmes, advising the High Commissioner on the exercise of his/her functions and overseeing the Office’s finances and administration.
-ExCom is composed of representatives of 87 States with a demonstrated interest in refugee issues (2013).TOP
+ExCom is composed of representatives of 101 States (2017) with a demonstrated interest in refugee issues.TOP